AndrewJBateman/angular-ngrx-tutorial/README.md

 ## General info

-This app uses Ngrx Store, a RxJS-powered state management solution, to organise organise the app`s state.
+This app uses Ngrx Store, a RxJS-powered state management solution, to organise the app`s state.
 Ngrx was built for Angular.

 ## Screenshots